CSC3100/Swing/README.md

 # GUI
-Examples of Java Swing capabilities to create Graphical User Interfaces
+Explore the diverse capabilities of Java Swing for crafting dynamic and visually appealing Graphical User Interfaces (GUIs).
+From creating interactive buttons and menus to designing intricate layouts and implementing versatile components like sliders and progress bars.
+Dive into Swing's robust library of components and discover its flexibility in customizing appearance and behavior.
 <br>

 ## Layered Pane